- Love Poured Out in Marriage and in Priesthood: True Story of Two Brothers (Helpful Hints for Life)

 Triumphantly, 'and she turned into a telephone pole!'

-Enable all true lovers to bring out the best in each other in God and in God, in each other.
+Enable all true lovers to bring out the best in each other in God and in God, each other.
 Amen.

 - indifference neglects or refuses to reflect on divine charity;